byuitechops/audit-early-documentation/start-date-audit/start-date-audit.md

     Pass: The start date is set in the correct format and it is set correctly according to the expected semester.

-    Fail: The start date is not in the correct format or is not set.
+    Fail: The start date is not in the correct format, isn't set at all, or isn't the date we expect.

-    Warn: The start date is not set to the expected date.
+    Warn: Some of the parts of the date are set correctly but at least one of them isn't.

 ### Input Requirements
 #### Source of Inputs